Tracking pixel for analytics Archaeology and Cultural Resource Management, M.S. | Southern Connecticut State University Skip to main content

 4. Archaeology and Cultural Resource Management, M.S.

-Graduates will have a competitive edge in a growing job market by offering practical, hands-on learning experiences that prepare students for the demands of the Cultural Resource Management (CRM) profession and creating a pathway for further academic study.
-For decades, Connecticut students seeking a career in the CRM industry have needed to move out of state, take on enormous debt, and compete for a limited number of spots in highly selective institutions.
-This program will provide a local, accessible, affordable opportunity for Connecticut students to pursue this career path and earn a good living here in the state.
+For decades, students in the Northeast seeking a career in the CRM industry have needed to move out of state, take on enormous debt, and compete for a limited number of spots at highly selective institutions.
+Southern’s program provides a local, accessible, affordable opportunity for students in Connecticut and the Northeast to pursue this career path and earn a good living here in the state.
+SCSU undergraduates can also take advantage of an Accelerated Pathway by completing up to twelve credits at the 500 level in their Senior year.

 Program Requirements ››